status-im/nimbus-eth2/docs/the_nimbus_book/src/developers.md

 The beacon chain simulation runs several beacon nodes on the local machine, attaches several local validators to each, and builds a beacon chain between them.

-TODO: This information is outdated (see my remarks in the main README)

 To run the simulation:

 ```bash